telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

 * **TextMeasurer**: Gets or sets a *SpreadTextMeasurerBase* instance used to provide text measuring.
 The TextMeasurer has a *SimpleTextMeasurer* as a default value.

-    >Note The SimpleTextMeasurer provides basic functionality for text measuring and it is not expected to be an all-purpose measurer.
+    > The SimpleTextMeasurer provides basic functionality for text measuring and it is not expected to be an all-purpose measurer.

     **Example 3** shows how to set a custom implementation inheriting the SpreadTextMeasurerBase abstract class to the TextMeasurer property of the SpreadExtensibilityManager